-Brushing dead areas and other areas of your pool helps to break up debris or microorganisms, like algae.
-It gets these inhabitants into the water, instead of clinging to other parts of your pool, so that your filter will have an opportunity to filter them out.
+Brushing dead areas, as well as the rest of the pool, helps to break up debris or microorganisms like algae.
+It gets these uninvited guests into the water, instead of clinging to other parts of your pool, so that your filter will be able to filter them out.

 Determine Your Pool’s Turnover Rate

-The turnover rate is the amount of time it takes to circulate all the water in your pool through the filter system.
-It’s not necessary to know this number for a home swimming pool, but you can certainly do the math if you desire.
-If you don’t want to find out this number, a general rule of thumb: run your pump and filter 8 to 10 hours a day.
+The turnover rate is the amount of time it takes to circulate all the water in your pool through the filtration system.
+It’s not necessary to know the rate for a home swimming pool, but you can certainly do the math if you want to.
+If you don’t want to calculate it, just make sure you:

-- Run your pump and filter 8 to 10 hours a day
+- run the pump and filter 8 to 10 hours a day;

-- Keep skimmer and pump basket(s) clear of debris
+- keep the skimmer and pump basket(s) clear of debris;

-- Angle your return jet(s) to spin the pool water in a circular motion
+- angle the return jet(s) to push the pool water in a circular motion;

-- Point at least one jet towards the bottom of the pool
+- point at least one jet toward the bottom of the pool; and

-- Brush your pool at least once a week and hit all the dead areas
+- brush the pool at least once a week and hit all the dead areas.

-My 3 Cs of pool care include: cleaning, circulation and chemicals.
-I suggest you read these posts to understand how to keep your pool clean and healthy all season long:
+My 3 C’s of pool care include: cleaning, circulation and chemicals.
+Read these posts to understand how to keep your pool clean and healthy all season long: